Vargha/trail_tracker/README.md

 As long as the backend is running locally on localhost:5000, the frontend (when run locally) will use the local server on port 5000.
-If you have any issues running the code contact: jakeploskey@gmail.com

 :::DATABASE:::